-- Hand arm vibration is vibration transmitted into your hands and arms when you use handheld powered work equipment, and can sometimes develop and be referred to as the Raynaud Phenomenon.
-Too much exposure to hand arm vibration can cause HAVS, V.W.F and Carpal Tunnel Carpal Syndrome (a nerve disorder which may involve pain, tingling, numbness and weakness in parts)
+Hand-arm vibration is caused through exposure to vibration transmitted into your hands and arms when you or other workers use handheld powered work equipment, and can sometimes develop and be referred to as the Raynaud Phenomenon.
+Too much exposure to hand-arm vibration can cause HAVS, V.W.F. and Carpal Tunnel Syndrome (a nerve disorder that may involve pain, tingling, numbness and weakness in parts).

-- HAVS is a recognised industrial disease affecting the nerves, blood vessels, muscles and joints of the hand, wrist and arm, caused by excessive exposure to hand arm vibration tools.
+HAVS is a recognised industrial disease affecting the nerves, blood vessels, muscles and joints of the hand, wrist and arm, caused by excessive exposure to hand-arm vibration tools.
 Hand-arm vibration syndrome with the NHS can be assessed and treated over time.

-You are at risk if you regularly complete work activities such as using a hand held or hand-guided power tools and machines such as:
+You are at risk if you regularly complete work activities such as using a hand held or hand-guided power tools and controlling machines such as:

 - Chainsaws, brush cutters, hedge trimmers, powered mowers; Scrabbles or needle guns.

-- Pieces of equipment which vibrate while being processed by powered machinery such as pedestal grinders
+- Pieces of equipment that vibrate while being processed by powered machinery such as pedestal grinders.

-- The Control of Vibration at Work Regulations 2005 was introduced to try to protect employees from risk to health from vibration caused by the over use of hand tools.
-A risk assessment should be completed to identify any risks and measures put in place to reduce or minimise any risks.
+- The Control of Vibration at Work Regulations 2005 was a policy introduced to try to protect people working and fellow employees from risk to health from vibration caused by the overuse of hand tools.
+A safety risk assessment should be completed to identify any risks and measures put in place to reduce or minimise any risks.

-- Health surveillance and health and safety assessments should be completed for all new & existing employees, who have been working with and been exposed to any equipment known to be a contributor to hand arm vibration syndrome.
+- Health surveillance and health and safety assessments should be completed for all new & existing employees, who have been working with and been exposed to any equipment known to be a contributor to hand-arm vibration syndrome.
 A baseline questionnaire should be completed initially and if identified as necessary, an appointment will be arranged to be seen by either an Occupational Health Nurse or Occupational Health Physician.
 A Statement of Fitness/ Unfit will be provided to the employer.